dmf1998/masters_project/README.md

 ## Conclusion

-This work implemented novel deep learning analysis on the cosmo-SLICS weak lensing maps with the objective of producing high accuracy convolutional neural networks trained on a set of four cosmological parameters (S8 , Ωm , h, and w0 ).
-Thorough testing yielded a CNN that predicted with 97.07% confidence on the S8 parameter when trained with the four cosmological parameters.
-This led to two parameter training exclusively on S8 and Ωm, which produced a best accuracy prediction on S8 of 98.50%.
-This result reinforced the knowledge that S8 and Ωm have more significance in the use of weak lensing maps for cosmological parameter inference.
+This work implemented novel deep learning analysis on the cosmo-SLICS weak lensing maps with the objective of producing high accuracy convolutional neural networks trained on a set of four cosmological parameters (S~8~ , Ω~m~ , h, and w~0~ ).
+Thorough testing yielded a CNN that predicted with 97.07% confidence on the S~8~ parameter when trained with the four cosmological parameters.
+This led to two parameter training exclusively on S~8~ and Ω~m~, which produced a best accuracy prediction on S~8~ of 98.50%.
+This result reinforced the knowledge that S~8~ and Ω~m~ have more significance in the use of weak lensing maps for cosmological parameter inference.
 The results of this research allowed for the proposal of a great deal of future work, suggesting that deep learning cosmic shear analysis has the potential to outperform traditional weak lensing statistical methodology used in cosmological parameter constraint.

 #